khandren/hugo-tutorials/content/posts/5-write-your-first-article.md

 ---
-title: "4.
+title: "5.
 Write Your First Article 📇"
 date: 2021-06-02T05:08:38+10:00
 draft: false
+---

+{{< next-prev
+    prev-href="/posts/4.-add-and-configure-a-theme"
+    prev-text="4.
+Add and Configure a Theme"
+    next-href="/posts/6.-store-your-code-on-github/"
+    next-text="6.
+Store your code on Github"
+    >}}

 ---
 ## Website Pages and Content

 Congratulations!
 Your website is actually ready to be publicly available on the Internet.
 But, we haven't shown you how to create your own articles/blog posts.